hashicorp/design-system/website/docs/utilities/popover-primitive/partials/code/how-to-use.md

 **Learn more**

-For details about the native web Popover API see: [MDN / Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API)
+- For details about the native web Popover API see: [MDN / Popover API](https://developer.mozilla.org/en-US/docs/Web/API/Popover_API)
+- For details about the Floating UI third-party library see: [Floating UI](https://floating-ui.com/)

 For details about the Floating UI third-party library see: [Floating UI](https://floating-ui.com/)

 !!!

-The internal logic and APIs of this component are both quite complex, it's impossible to describe everything in detail.
-Below we provide a few basic examples, but if you need more in-depth knowledge of how it can be configured and used we suggest looking at the source code of the component itself, as well as the `hds-anchored-position` modifier, which is a custom wrapper around the Floating UI library.
+The internal logic and APIs of this component are quite complex, it's impossible to describe everything in detail.
+Below we provide a few basic examples, but if you need more in-depth knowledge of how the primitive can be configured and used we suggest looking at the source code of the component itself, as well as the `hds-anchored-position` modifier, which is a custom wrapper around the Floating UI library.

 ### Event listeners (for toggle)